MarkKozel/CompOrgEText/docs/Foundations/LogicAndDigitalCircuits/DesigningCircuits.md

 The remaining 1, 1, 0 AND Gate produces the *Product* for the 7th line of the truth table.
 The output of that AND gate it connected to both OR gates, producing the correct *Sum* result for each output on the truth table.

 ## Conclusion

+More complex circuits can be created from a truth table, using the 3-step algorithm.
+The resulting circuit will implement the truth table.

+Complex circuits can be optimized, primarily by removing redundant sections and decreasing unneeded components.